geertberkers/python_csv_reader/Readme.md

 Click "Add New Server".

-In the General tab → Give it any name (e.g., MyDatabase).
+In the General tab â†’ Give it any name (e.g., MyDatabase).

 In the Connection tab: